 Our thinking is evolving but you can read our paper which outlines the extent, services and benefits of Limestone assets in particular.
 The paper was published as part of the proceedings of the IAH 2020 conference, the annual meeting of Hydrogeologists in Ireland, which gathered an excellent group of presentations on water provision, groundwater aquifers and limestones in general.

-You can watch Dr Farrell's presentation on The Contribution of Limestones in Ireland to our Natural Capital at the IAH conference to our Natural Capital in our video section.
+You can watch Dr Farrell's presentation on The Contribution of Limestones in Ireland to our Natural Capital at the IAH conference to our Natural Capital.